by Dr. Jem Tosh

 Cabin fever?
 Try dividing up your home into different spaces.
 That bookcase in the corner, that's your new library.
 The weights on the floor, check out your new private gym.
 That sketchbook on the table, that's your art class.
 Add friends and draw together via Skype or Facetime.
 Need to just spend time in bed or lying down in front of the television for days?
 Do that.
 In times of stress, more rest is needed.
 You don't need to be super productive or starting a new project just because it seems like you have more time now that you don't have to commute.

----> There are resources available for those currently in abusive situations who need support during self isolation.
-Below are some Vancouver based organisations:
+---> for those currently in abusive situations who need support during self isolation:

 Ending Violence Association (EVA) of BC: https://endingviolence.org/need-help/ [working towards trans inclusivity, see - https://endingviolence.org/wp-content/uploads/2019/11/TDR-Statement-1-1.pdf]